I received my B.A. in Computer Science from UC Berkeley (2018 - 2021), advised by Deepak Pathak, Igor Mordatch, and Pieter Abbeel.

 International Conference on Machine Learning (ICML), 2023.

 Language models can digest real-world sensor modalities (e.g., images) to be embodied in the physical world.
-The largest model with 562B parameters is a generalist agent across language, vision, and robot planning.
+The largest 562B model is a generalist agent across language, vision, and task planning.

 Large language models can be grounded in embodied environments by using continuous probabilities to guide their token decoding, where the guidance is provided by a set of grounded models, such as affordance, safety, and preference functions.

-Using hierarchical code generation, large language models can write robot policy code that exhibits spatial-geometric reasoning when given abstract natural language instructions, without any additional training.
+Using hierarchical code generation, language models can write robot policy code that exhibits spatial-geometric reasoning given abstract natural language instructions.

-Using various sources to provide textual embodied feedback, frozen large language models can articulate a grounded "thought process" for robots, solving many challenging long-horizon robotics tasks, even under adversarial perturbation.
+Provided with textual embodied feedback, language models can articulate a grounded "thought process", solving challenging long-horizon robotic tasks, even under disturbances.

 Large language models (e.g. GPT-3, Codex) contain rich actionable knowledge that can be used to plan actions for embodied agents, even without additional training.

-With appropriate object representation, a multi-task reinforcement learning policy can control an anthropomorphic hand to manipulate 100+ diverse objects and achieve SOTA performance on unseen ones.
+With appropriate object representation, a multi-task RL policy can control an anthropomorphic hand to manipulate 100+ diverse objects and achieve SOTA performance on unseen ones.

 Expressing robots as collections of modular components that share a control policy can lead to zero-shot generalization across diverse unseen robot morphologies.